-As part of the White Rose Industrial Physics Academy, we can set up collaborations between our students and industrial partners.
+The White Rose Industrial Physics Academy (WRIPA) is a partnership between five university physics departments and technical industries from across the region.
+As a member, we can set up collaborations between our students and industrial partners.
 By giving you hands-on experience of research and development projects with industry, WRIPA can help you get more skills and experience for your CV, and expand your career opportunities.
-We've also hosted the biggest specialist physics careers fair in the UK, in conjunction with WRIPA – students met staff from more than 40 companies.
+We've also hosted the biggest specialist physics careers fair in the UK, in conjunction with WRIPA, where students met staff from more than 40 companies that hire physics graduates.

 We've produced a careers guide for physicists as part of the White Rose Industrial Physics Academy.
 Inside, you'll find lots of information about where a physics degree can take you, and advice on getting your first graduate job.